Understand your needs

 And if you want a simple all-in-one solution for your privacy and security needs, try NordVPN.
 This powerful encryption service comes with built-in malware protection, which can spot and neutralize the threat of malicious online ads.

-Whether it's ransomeware, spyware, or some other virus, malicious software is everywhere online.
+Whether it's ransomware, spyware, or some other virus, malicious software is everywhere online.
 Keep yourself secure with NordVPN.